 Romesh Vaitilingam is an economics writer and leads editorial work at the ECO.
 He is the author of several books and reports on economics, finance, business and public policy, including the Financial Times Guide to Using the Financial Pages which has sold over a quarter of a million copies since 1993.
 Romesh also works with the economic research and policy-making community, including the Centre for Economic Policy Research and VoxEU, the European Economic Association, the IGM Forum’s Economic Experts Panels and the Royal Economic Society.

 Charlie Meyrick runs the ECO website and is manager of the Bristol hub.
+He also leads ECO's external engagements with London-based stakeholders.
 Having studied economics and mathematics at university, as well as completing a master’s degree in international development, he is interested in improving the communication and accessibility of economic research.
-He has written for the Bristol Festival of Economics and works as a copy editor for the Centre for Economic Policy Research and VoxEU.
+He is a Research Fellow and Senior Associate Teacher at the University of Bristol.

-Ashley Lait is the editorial manager at the Economics Observatory.
-She is also the Centre Manager of the Economics Network (an organisation that works to enhance the quality of university economics education and expand the wider understanding of the subject) and an Editor for the Economic Review magazine for A-level students.
+Ashley Lait is the research editor at the Economics Observatory and leads on our regional work.
+She is also the Centre Manager of the Economics Network and an Editor for the Economic Review magazine for A-level students.
 Ashley is in the process of completing her postgraduate thesis which examines post-conflict negotiations in South Asia, having previously worked as a Research Assistant at King’s College London.

 Tim Besley is an expert in development economics, public economics and political economy.
 Much of his research on international economic policies, both in developed and emerging market economies.
 Tim also has first-hand experience as a policymaker, having been on the Bank of England’s MPC, and serving on the National Infrastructure Commission.
 He is School Professor of Economics and W Arthur Professor of Development Economics at LSE.